jucian0/posts/building-forms-in-reactjs.md

 Hello friends, today I will talk with you about forms in React, and tell you how was my first experience building form in React.

-My relation with React when was about forms was a love-hate relationship, and this happens because react doesn't say you how everything should work, another reason was that Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.
+My relation with React when was about forms was a love-hate relationship, and this happened because react doesn't say you how everything should work, another reason was that Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.
 But everything is changed when React team introduced Hooks API, after that the process to create forms become very simple, after that, I started to think if it was really necessary to use a form library to implement forms in React.
 In this post, I will show you an easy way to build forms without any form library, and at the end of this post you will decide if it's really necessary to use a form library, however, regardless of your opinion, I hope that you learn something in this post.
-Stay

 Let's start with the first example of how to implement a form without a form library, in this example, I will explore an effective way to create advanced components form.

 ## Basic requirements?

-To perform this tutorial you need to compliment some requisites:
+To perform this tutorial you need to fullfil some requisites:

 - Basic knowledge of Javascript.
 - Basic knowledge of React.